zingale/phy504/docs/source/cxx-more-vectors.rst

 Then we can access the next element in ``container`` by incrementing the iterator, ``it++``.

-If we want to see the value in ``container`` that the iterator is pointing to, then we need to *dereference* it -- this is done with the ``*`` operator:
+If we want to see the value in ``container`` that the iterator is pointing to, then we need to *dereference* it---this is done with the ``*`` operator:

 .. code:: c++